EliasMouesca/Kaleidoscope/README.md

 ![image2](./img/readme2.png)

 ## Usage
-By default the program runs windowed but flag "--fullscreen" makes it fullscreen.
 If you want to change the image it uses, just put an image in the "img" directory with the name "image" (no file extension) and the program will use that.
-Also, you can tweak the program by changing the "src/Constants.h" file, this requires recompiling (run make in the root folder).

 ## Why?
 To entertain myself with something (though I should be studing...), and this way I don't have to search videos of kaleidoscopes in youtube and suffer the low resoution, framerate, and compression artifacts.